VicVic3/Infinite-Spiral-Generator/README.md

   There are three files which basically make the same; an excel (.xlsm), an python file (.py) and an executable (.exe)

-  - The Exel file:    ISG v1.0 in Excel with macros.xlsm By default, Windows blocks the use of macros because is a unknown file./n You must to unlock the macros on the file:
+  - The Exel file:    ISG v1.0 in Excel with macros.xlsm By default, Windows blocks the use of macros because is a unknown file.
+      You must to unlock the macros on the file:
            Right click on the file -> properties -> at the bottom of the general window click on the unlock box to tick it -> aplicate and accept.